PyLadiesParis/Logo/README.md

 # PyLadies Paris Logo

-## Let's have some fun with creating a logo for Pyladies Paris !
+## Let's have some fun with creating a logo for PyLadies Paris !

-we don't have a Pyladies Paris logo yet so let's create one together :-D
+we don't have a PyLadies Paris logo yet so let's create one together :-D

 Want to get involved?
 You can either:
 1. send us your ideas on our slack channel:, or
 2. make a pull request here with your very own desing (in the end we will make a vote for which design to keep)

-Global Pyladies have official logos:
+Global PyLadies have official logos:

 1. geek logo:
 <img src="https://github.com/pyladies/pyladies-assets/blob/master/geek/png/pylady_geek_full_standard.png" width="200">